Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot-SDK/Substrate/2-Wasm-Meta-Protocol-Slides.md

 Short answer is: anything that is part of the STF definition must be opaque to the node, and is upgradeable, but we will learn this later.

+Another way to think of it: Anything that we want to keep upgrade-able needs to be opaque.

 ---v